Red Pine Lakes

 During winter months, bring your snowshoes or touring skis, and check the avalanche forecast before you go.

 The parking area for the White Pine Trailhead is about 5.5 miles up Little Cottonwood Canyon, just below Snowbird.
 It is signed and easy to find.
 From the trailhead, the trail follows an old four-wheel-drive track southwest into White Pine Canyon.
 There a signed fork in the trail leads out of the canyon and up to Lower Red Pine Lake.

 Lower Red Pine Lake(40.5432836, -111.6932599)

 The trail is well-maintained and easy to follow up to Lower Red Pine.
-The lake is very picturesque, set up in a rocky alpine cirque.
+The lake is set in a rocky alpine cirque.

 Upper Red Pine Lake(40.5393, -111.688)

 To reach the upper lake, hike up the stream that flows into Lower Red Pine.
-There is no maintained trail, but a hiker-made trail follows the stream and is easy to follow.
+There is no maintained trail, but a hiker-made trail follows the stream and it's easy to follow.

 White Pine Lake(40.5427284, -111.67937)

 White Pine Lake is another popular hiking destination from the same trailhead.